 We browsed through Expedia for our holiday options to Phuket recently, and chanced upon a decently attractive accommodation at the Swissotel Resort Phuket.
 The Swissotel brand was itself an attraction, and what more we could get a nice two-bedroom suite for a very modest price.
 The hotel and visitor photos, from what we could tell, seemed pretty pleasant.

 The short summary is that the Swissotel Resort Phuket is a nice, pleasant hotel, suitable for family vacations, and located in a quieter area away from big crowds.
 The suites are spacious and comfortable, and the resort has plenty of activities for younger kids as well as older ones.

 The Swissotel Resort Phuket is located at Kamala Beach, which is the next beach north of Patong Beach.
-The beach at Kalama, which is about a 10 minute stroll from the hotel, is significantly quieter than Patong.
+The beach itself, which is about a 10 minute stroll from the hotel, is significantly quieter than at Patong.
 At this off-peak season, there’s hardly any activity happening at the beach.

 After check-in, the counter staff who served us personally showed us to our suite, and along the way, she pointed out various hotel facilities such as the spa and dining facilities.
 I thought it was nice to have this mini-tour.
 At most hotels, guests are usually simply told verbally where things are, briefly, or left to figure out on their own.

 Entrance to the suite is via the balcony, at least for those suites above the ground floor.

 The balcony entrance is a pretty good idea.
 Imagine the sand you might bring back in your footwear from the beach.
 You can leave all the sandy stuff outside, but still in the security of your suite.

 The hotel suites are really nice.
 They are large, nicely furnished, and well maintained.